Security/SOC 2

 • Role-based policies: Different agent roles (finance, support, research) have different policy sets.
 A support agent cannot access financial tools.

-• Access modification audit trail: Every policy change is version-controlled in git.
+• Access modification history: Every policy change is version-controlled in git.
 The commit history shows who changed what, when, and why.

 Git log showing policy change history with author, date, and diff.
 Policy files showing role-based separation.
-Dashboard screenshots showing per-role tool access configuration.
+Review-queue screenshots showing per-role tool access configuration.

 CC7.1